tdhckmn/ultraphonics-cms/website/versioned_docs/version-1.0.0/entities/properties/boolean.md

 const availableProperty = buildProperty({
     title: "Available",
-    dataType: "boolean"
+    dataType: "boolean",
 });
 ```

 ## `validation`

-* `required` Should this field be compulsory.
+- `required` Should this field be compulsory.
-* `requiredMessage` Message to be displayed as a validation error.
+- `requiredMessage` Message to be displayed as a validation error.

 ---

 The widget that gets created is

 - `SwitchField` simple boolean switch

 Links:

 - [API]